thejuspk07/ai-ml-colab-notebooks/README.md

 # AI & ML Colab Notebooks

 A curated collection of Google Colab notebooks for hands-on learning and experimentation in Machine Learning and Deep Learning.
-Perfect for recruiters, contributors, and learners looking to explore practical ML workflows..
+Perfect for recruiters, contributors, and learners looking to explore practical ML workflows.

 ## Project Structure